 Chances are, writing an incident report isn’t your favorite part of your security guard position.
 But you’ll find that 90% of the security guard posts out there will eventually require you to write an incident report.

 Believe it or not, the quality of your incident report will have a major influence in the way your employer gauges your performance.
-In this article I hope to give a few tools to help get your thoughts and recollections in a detailed and professional incident report.
+In this article, I hope to give a few tips & tools to help get your thoughts and recollections in a detailed and professional incident report.

 Keep it Conversational and Professional

-Some officers have a tendency to get bogged down in the mumbo jumbo “police terms” (like the ones listed here).
+Some officers have a tendency to get bogged down in the mumbo jumbo “police terms”.
 Although this may seem more professional, it makes reading the reports harder for the average Joe.
-Keep in mind that your incident report may be read by property managers, supervisors, jurors, or witnesses.
+Keep in mind, this document may be read by property managers, supervisors, jurors, or witnesses.

-The easier your report is to understand, the better it will be.
-After all, the purpose of the report is to communicate the events that took place.
+The easier your report is to understand, the more purposeful it will be.
+After all, the importance of a security incident report is to communicate the events that took place.
 Keep it conversational enough to understand but make sure you use proper grammar and vocabulary.
 Common sense is a good rule of thumb.

 Remember the Basics

 - The Who: Who were the individuals involved?
 Were you able to collect contact information or a visual description of the persons involved?
 Make sure you remain courteous and objective when describing others.